rsms/move/web/language.md

 A List (or Array) is a form of compound value which contains other values in a ordered sequence.
 Lists are composed by enclosing zero or more values in a square bracket character pair ("[" and "]"), separated by comma characters.
 Lists can also be created by programmatic composition.
 The built-in <tt>Array</tt> object's prototype is the prototype used for new lists.

-- &nbsp;`["Kittens", "are", "cute"]` — A list containing three pieces of text: "Kittens", "are" and "cute"
+- `["Kittens", "are", "cute"]` — A list containing three pieces of text: "Kittens", "are" and "cute"

-- &nbsp;`["Kittens", 123, ["are", "cute"]]` — A list containing three values of different types: some text, a number and another list.
+- `["Kittens", 123, ["are", "cute"]]` — A list containing three values of different types: some text, a number and another list.

 Example of programmatic composition:
 <samp>["Kittens", "are", "cute"]</samp>